Contact our corporate or local offices directly.

 To view and edit the existing license Role assignments, go to Admin » Licenses in the server browser interface and select the Roles tab.
 Click on a Role name in the Roles column to see its User members, and on the right, its assigned licenses.

-The License type, the specific License and the proposed Role Assignment are all selectable from drop down menus, which will be populated with a list of those currently available.
-In the below example image, 20 seats of a a specific 50-seat license is being assigned to the 'Development' group Role.
+The License type, the specific License, and the proposed Role Assignment are all selectable from drop down menus, which will be populated with a list of those currently available.
+In the below example image, 20 seats of a specific 50-seat license are being assigned to the 'Engineers' group Role.

 The license assignment options include:

 To remove an existing license assignment, click the delete button () associated with its entry.
-A license assignment can also be edited via the button.
+A license assignment can be edited via its associated button.

 The License Manager page Roles tab provides an aggregate view of the current Roles, their constituent Users and the Licenses assigned to each Role group.
-This versatile interface can be used in combination with how Users are grouped in Roles (configured under the main Users tab) for a flexible approach to allocating licenses and seats to Users.
+This versatile interface can be used in combination with how Users are grouped in Roles (set up under the main Team pages) for a flexible approach to allocating licenses and seats to Users.